-How thrilling to visit Disney Animation for an exclusive Zootopia interview with Byron Howard, Clark Spencer and Rich Moore as a part of #StarWarsEvent.
+How thrilling to visit Disney Animation for a Zootopia exclusive interview with Byron Howard, Clark Spencer and Rich Moore as a part of #StarWarsEvent.
 Post sponsored by Disney.
 All animal loving opinions are my own.

 Sitting with these three men, I was overtaken by their resumes.
 Tangled.
 Bolt.
 Wreck-It-Ralph.
 Lilo & Stitch.
 And now, these 3 Disney Animation legends come together for the ultimate task, the creation of Zootopia.
 Many hours, 190,000 thrown away storyboards, and meetings with John Lasseter have blended together for this 2016 Spring film.